 Credit risk is the risk that a third party might fail to fulfil its performance obligations under the terms of a financial instrument.
 The Company's credit risk is primarily attributable to cash and cash equivalents and accounts receivable.
+But this is not a significant risk since the cash is held with high credit quality financial institutions.
 The Company has no significant concentration of credit risk.
 The Company's cash and cash equivalents credit risk is mitigated by using well capitalized financial institutions.